We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - weight control

 - better balance, leading to a reduced risk of falls and injuries

 Physical activity, in the form of both strength and aerobic training, can also have positive effects for those with certain chronic health conditions.
-The table below summarizes the conclusions from a 2015 review:
+The table below summarizes the conclusions from a

 |Condition||Type of exercise||Benefits|

 |anxiety||aerobic||helps reduce symptoms|

 |dementia||mixed strength and aerobic||increases hippocampal volume in the brain|

 |Parkinson’s disease||mixed strength and aerobic||helps improve mobility|

 helps improve balance